 His friends protest noisily over unfair treatment.

-Bo Derek cuts him off.
+Boderick cuts him off.

 Nothing.

-I just that's his joke.
+I just, that's his joke.

-I can you're probably scratching your heads as you listen to the joke.
+You're probably scratching your heads as you listen to the joke.

 So the joke doesn't work for me.

-But nevertheless, Hugo Chavez then went on to justify his government taking private property just like Mugabe is doing on the basis of the kilo decision from the United States Supreme Court.
+But nevertheless, Hugo Chavez then went on to justify his government taking private property, just like Mugabe is doing, on the basis of the Kilo decision from the United States Supreme Court.

-I can take the land of any citizen I want, where the U.S. Supreme Court, a country that hates me, actually has given me the backing to do what I'm doing.
+Well, the U.S. Supreme Court, a country that hates me, actually has given me the backing to do what I'm doing.

 Their Supreme Court says I am perfectly within my rights.

-So thank you, Justices Breyer and Justices Souter, because now a third world, well, not third world, but uh this is oil power, but now this man is uh engaging in dictatorial regime, uh power and so forth, and justifying his actions with rulings from our own United States Supreme Court.
+But now this man is engaging in dictatorial regime, power and so forth, and justifying his actions with rulings from our own United States Supreme Court.

 Here's Frank in Tarpon Springs, Florida on Open Line Friday.